An Earlier Start for Earlier Blooms

-Tuberous begonias light up shady patios, porches, and gardens with their big, brilliantly colored flowers.
+Tuberous begonias light up shady patios, porches and gardens with their big, brilliantly colored flowers.
 These heat-loving summer bulbs can be grown in hanging baskets, window boxes, pots and garden beds, and will bloom non-stop from summer through fall.

-- ZONE 10: Indoors: Late December; Outdoors February
+ZONE 10: Indoors: Late December; Outdoors February

-- ZONE 6: Indoors: Late March; Outdoors: Mid-May
+ZONE 6: Indoors: Mid-March; Outdoors: Mid-May

-- ZONE 5: Indoors: Early April; Outdoors: Late May
+ZONE 5: Indoors: Mid-March; Outdoors: Late May

 Like most bulbs, tuberous begonias have a winter resting period.
 During this time, the tubers are usually kept cool so they stay dormant.
 If you purchase begonia tubers in the spring, they may have only recently come out of refrigeration.
-To help them wake up, put the tubers in a 60-70 degree room where they'll get bright indirect light.
+To help them wake up, put the tubers in a 70°F room where they'll get bright indirect light.
 After a couple weeks, you should see the first sprouts, and that means it's time to plant.

 Roots will develop on all sides of the tuber, so completely covering it with soil will encourage a better root system.
-Start by filling a pot or tray with 2 to 3” of a moistened growing mix.
+Start by filling a pot or tray with 2 to 3” of moistened growing mix.
 Place a tuber on the soil surface, with the hollow side up and cover it with another 1" of soil.
 Water thoroughly.

 Begonia tubers grow more quickly in a warm, humid environment.
 To increase humidity, you can cover the pots loosely with a clear plastic bag.
 Begonia tubers can also be started inside a terrarium.
 Though begonias like humidity, avoid overwatering.
 Wet soil can cause the tubers to rot.

-Allowing all the sprouts develop will give you a full, bushy plant with lots of flowers.
-If you'd rather get bigger flowers and are willing to have fewer blooms, you can pinch off all but a few of the young stems.
+Allowing all the stems to develop will give you a full, bushy plant with lots of flowers.
+If you are willing to have fewer flowers in favor of bigger blooms, you can pinch off all but a few of the young stems.

 When springtime temperatures have settled and all danger of frost has passed, your begonias can be moved outdoors.
 If you are transplanting them into larger pots, be gentle, as it's easy to break the stems.
 Adding compost to the growing mix will help retain moisture and add valuable nutrients.
 Fertilize your begonias every two weeks throughout the growing season, using a liquid, all-purpose fertilizer.
 Water as needed.
 It's best to let the top couple inches of soil get dry between waterings.